department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext" itemprop="description" >

-If you’re an active-duty Servicemember or Veteran, a member of the National Guard or Reserves, or a qualified survivor or dependent, you may be able to get help from VA to pay your tuition, pick out a school, choose a career, and more.
+If you’re an active-duty service member or Veteran, a member of the National Guard or Reserves, or a qualified survivor or dependent, you may be able to get help from VA to pay your tuition, pick out a school, choose a career, and more.
 Find out if you qualify for VA education benefits through the GI Bill program and other educational assistance programs.

 </div>